AsilbekNorboev/AsilbekNorboev/README.md

 - 👋 Hi, I’m @AsilbekNorboev
-- 👀 I’m interested in gaming
+- 👀 I’m interested in databases, web dev, and AI.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Javascript, and React.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -> asilbeknorboev@gmail.com

 <!---
 AsilbekNorboev/AsilbekNorboev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.